-We've already given you the scoop on what the ladies really think of kissing and dished on the secret health benefits to kissing.
-Now, we're taking it one step further with an impressive list of eyebrow-raising facts about smacking lips.
-Consider it your introductory Philematology 101 class (which, you'll come to find out is the scholarly study of kissing).
+We've already given you the scoop on what the ladies really think of kissing, dished on the secret health benefits of kisses, and given you invaluable tips on how to make out.
+Now, we're taking it one step further with an impressive list of eyebrow-raising facts about kissing and interesting tidbits about smacking lips.
+Consider it your introductory Philematology 101 class (which, you'll come to find out, is the scholarly study of kissing).

 2. Kissing takes serious muscle power.

 One kiss requires 146 muscles to coordinate, including 34 facial muscles and 112 postural muscles.
-A team of British researchers: Elaine Sassoon, Annabelle Dytham, Robert Scully and Prof Gus McGrouther from the Rayne Institute in University College, London, studied kissing couples under an MRI scanner and found that a kiss mostly involves the orbicularis oris (the muscle around your mouth).
+A team of British researchers — Elaine Sassoon, Annabelle Dytham, Robert Scully and Professor Gus McGrouther from the Rayne Institute in University College, London — studied kissing couples under an MRI scanner and found that a kiss mostly involves the orbicularis oris (the muscle around your mouth).